 The Company expects to fulfill its commitments under these agreements in the normal course of business, and as such, no liability has been recorded.

-See Note 7, Leases, for details of the Company's operating and finance lease payment obligations.
 See Note 9, Senior Secured Term Loan Facilities, Note 10, Liability Related to Sale of Future Revenues and Note 11, Product Development Obligations for details of the respective obligations.